 Kolob Terrace Road

 South of Kolob Canyon is the scenic drive along Kolob Terrace Road.
-This is where you should travel to get to The Subway canyoneering route and access to the Lone Pine Campground.
+This is where you should travel to get to The Subway canyoneering route and gain access to the Lava Point Campground.

 Timber Creek Overlook